Togo Health Insurance

 This short guide provides information about healthcare and health insurance in Togo for those planning to move or travel to Togo.
 Read on to learn more, or click below to obtain a no-obligation, free quote.

-Togo is woefully underserved by its health care professionals; the country has only 5 physicians and 27 nurses and midwives per 100,000 population.
-These figures represent about one fifth of the already low African average.
-Inequities in access to care are vast between rural and urban, and between rich and poor Togolese.
-For example, only 40 percent of rural births will be assisted by an accredited medical profession, but 93 percent of urban births have such care.
+Togo is woefully underserved by its health care professionals; the country has only 3 physicians per 10,000 people, which is far below international standards.
+Inequities in access to care are vast between rural and urban areas, and between the rich and poor Togolese.

-While HIV / AIDS is a major health concern in the region, reported cases in Togo are actually below the African average, though still quadruple the global norm.
-Tuberculosis is a serious problem in Togo, with 930 cases per 100,000 population, which is nearly twice the regional average and more than five times the global figure.
-It is estimated that approximately 50 percent of tuberculosis cases in Togo are unreported or not tracked, and that many are drug resistant strains of the disease.
+Tuberculosis is a serious problem in Togo, with 930 cases per 100,000 population, which is near twice the regional average and more than five times the global figure.
+It is estimated that approximately 50 percent of tuberculosis cases in Togo go unreported or are not tracked and that many are drug-resistant strains of the disease.

 Togo contains some tropical environments and outbreaks of malaria are common.
-In 2008 there were nearly 900,000 cases, according to the World Health Organisation (WHO).
-Precautionary measures include: anti-malarial pills, which should be bought prior to departure for the country, reputable insect repellents which should include the chemical DEET, the use of mosquito nets at night while sleeping, and the wearing of long sleeved clothing while outside during the day.
-Atovaquone, proguanil, doxycycline and mefloquine are recommended drugs in Togo; note that chloroquine is not effective in treating malaria in Togo.
-Halofantrine has serious side effects and should only be used in an emergency when there are no other options available.
+Precautionary measures include anti-malarial pills, which should be bought prior to departure for the country, reputable insect repellents which should include the chemical DEET, the use of mosquito nets at night while sleeping, and the wearing of long-sleeved clothing while outside during the day.